zhgqthomas/docker-shadowsocks/README.md

 ## Docker-shadowsocks
-This Dockerfile builds an image with [Shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev) written in pure C. Based on Debian wheezy image.
+This Dockerfile builds an image with [Shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev) written in pure C. Based on Debian jessie image.

 ## How to use this image